British Speed Holes

 The original design.

-I received one of the first units from the group buy in the Spring.
+I received one of the first units in the Spring of 2021.
 It shipped via DHL and got here within a matter of days.
 It was properly packaged.

-The original design was plain - like your run-of-the-mill platter.
+The original design was plain - there was no surface area destined for clutch contact.
 It was a strange thing to look at having had experiences with manual transmission flywheels.

+The design incorporated the required crank sensor tabs, its one larger gap, and the starter gear teeth.
+It also has one larger crankshaft bolt hole for starter alignment.
 TTV has 2x in-house high speed balancers to achieve proper balancing to OE specs.
-The balancing is done using these machined holes across the circumference of the flywheel.
+The balancing is done using machined holes across the circumference of the flywheel.

 A new coating [...] led to a new design.